 Reliability, stability, massiveness, and practicality are fundamental principles that the Liebherr management reflected in their logo.
 The company chose a wordmark to express the concept.
 Although there are no graphics in it, its role is played by text, so each letter is perceived as a separate drawn element, most reminiscent of a geometric figure.

-The symbols are so wide that their sides look like vertical rectangles, not the legs of letters.
+The symbols are so wide that their sides look like vertical rectangles rather than the legs of letters.
 Despite the massiveness, the internal gaps are visible because the designers chose a contrasting background.
-This can be seen especially well in the current version, where the signs are rounded and streamlined.
+This is especially evident in the current version, where the signs are rounded and streamlined.

-A unique typeface is used in the emblem, which has no analogs, although outwardly it has something in common with two types of fonts.
-It resembles Bottle Kaps in size of sides and Koloss SB in style.
-From the first option, it has width and massiveness, and from the second – rigor and evenness.
+A unique typeface is used in the emblem, with no analogs, although it outwardly resembles two font types.
+It resembles Bottle Kaps in the size of the sides and Koloss SB in style.
+The first option has width and massiveness; the second, rigor and evenness.
 Both concepts are reflected in the logo.

 The palette of letters is consistently dark.
 Mostly black is used on a white background.
 Blue with a gradient transition is rare and depends mainly on the shade of neighboring elements.